Modelur/docs/docs/reference/menu.md

 If needed, (Complex) Buildings can also be _sorted by their values_.
 Simply click on the name of the column you want to sort by.

 For Complex Buildings, details about Land Use and/or each Simple Building from which it is constructed can be shown.
-Just select Complex Buildings Land Uses and/or Complex Buildings Parts on top of the Window.
+Just select _Complex Buildings Land Uses_ and/or _Complex Buildings Parts_ on top of the Window.
 These options are available for selection only if _Complex Building_ option is selected.

 **Randomize Building Heights**

 Using this functionality you can randomize selected Buildings number of storeys.
 Once Buildings are selected, click on this button and you will be presented with two options.
 If you select Absolute Number of Storeys all buildings will be randomized to number of storeys between min and max value.
 If you choose Relative Number of Storeys, selected Building's storeys will be randomized _based on their current Number of Storeys_ in the range between min and max values specified.

+This option helps create dynamic urban solutions, avoiding too uniform look of the urban area.

 **Create Terrain**